scratchoo/clickbind/README.md

 when [data-click-bind] is turned off.

 `data-onclick-set-empty="selector1,selector2,selector3"` if this data attribute is set, any selector that match it will be set to '' when the [data-click-bind] element is clicked.

+`data-append="true"` the [data-click-bind] element that has data-append set to true will be appended to the existing value in the target input.

 ### License